Ankur10gen/cdccapture/ReadMe.md

 ![Architecture](DMSReplaceSystem.png)

+# Steps

-# Step 1: Start capturing change streams
+## Step 1: Start capturing change streams

-#### Create and deploy the change streams app watching all changes from the cluster and write them as documents to a separate cluster
+Create and deploy the change streams app watching all changes from the cluster and write them as documents to a separate cluster

-# Step 2: Start moving change streams from Atlas Persistent store to the S3 bucket using Scheduled Triggers
+## Step 2: Start moving these events to the S3 bucket

+Use Scheduled Triggers

-# Step 3: Capture a new backup snapshot
+## Step 3: Capture a new backup snapshot

+Use Atlas Admin API

-# Step 4: Export Snapshot to S3
+## Step 4: Export Snapshot to S3

+Use Atlas Admin API